AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings/basic-settings.md

 Automatically and permanently remove users from the system who have been in the deleted state for a specified duration.
 Once purged, all associated user data is permanently removed and cannot be recovered.

+If enabled, purges data for users who have already been deleted in ALM after the specified number of days.

 ### Show Catalog Labels

 This option allows an author to set catalog labels when creating a Learning Object.
 A learner then sees the catalog labels in the Catalog section of the learner application.
 These labels help learners identify and differentiate between various catalogs available to them.
 If the option is deselected, the courses or Learning Objects move to the default catalog.